CITCOM-project/CausalTestingFramework/docs/source/glossary.rst

 .. glossary::

+   Adjustment
+      The process of controlling, or "taking into account", variables other than the treatment and outcome in order to calculate an unbiassed effect estimate.

    Causal inference
       Causal inference (:abbr:`CI (Causal Inference)`) is a family of statistical techniques designed to quantify and establish **causal** relationships in data.
 In contrast to purely statistical techniques that are driven by associations in data, CI incorporates knowledge about the data-generating mechanisms behind relationships in data to derive causal conclusions.